-1. CSS Profile (Required for Early Decision Plan Only; optional for other application plans-see #2 below.)
+1. CSS Profile (Required for Early Decision Plan Only)

-Students applying for admission under the Early Decision Plan who wish to be considered for financial aid must file the CSS Profile and identify Beloit College (CSS code 1059) as a recipient of the results.
+Students applying for admission under the Early Decision Plan who wish to be considered for need-based institutional financial aid (by far the largest source for Beloit students) must file the CSS Profile and identify Beloit College (CSS code 1059) as a recipient of the results.
 The CSS Profile must be completed and submitted by the Early Decision application deadline, November 1.

 2. Beloit College Financial Aid Application (Early Action I, Early Action II, and Regular Decision Plans)

-Students applying under the non-binding Early Action Plans or the Regular Decision Plan may submit either the Beloit College Financial Aid Application or the CSS Profile.
+Students applying under the non-binding Early Action Plans or the Regular Decision Plan who wish to be considered for need-based institutional financial aid (by far the largest source for Beloit students) must submit the Beloit College Financial Aid Application (the CSS Profile will also be accepted).
 The Beloit College Financial Aid Application is sent to each applicant beginning in January, along with additional details about the financial aid process and deadlines.
 This form, which you may also download above, should be returned to the Office of Admission no later than March 1, 2014.